Event Dates

 - Check out the hotels closest to the gay village.

-- Friday –Bananas, one of the most popular Friday night events hosts a special Pride Edition at Safari from 11.30 pm until 6 am.
+- Friday – Bananas, one of the most popular Friday night events hosts a special Pride Edition at Safari from 11.30 pm until 6 am.
 Expect lots of furry, friendly guys, a mix of music and a fun atmosphere.
 Our editor’s top choice.

-- And as a soundtrack: the most current songs + the POP classics that never fail in Room 1 and the top HOUSE in Room 2.
+- Saturday – Yass!
+Barcelona is synonymous with freedom, good vibes and a PARTY.
+An LGTBIQ+ & friends space where you can be yourself, meet your friends, live a crazy night or find your new girlfriend.
+And as a soundtrack: the most current songs + the POP classics that never fail in Room 1 and the top HOUSE in Room 2.
 All in one of the best Clubs in the city: Safari Disco.
 Fun 100% guaranteed!

 - Bacon Bear Bar – Popular bear bar, quite large with daily drinks specials.